indumuppalaneni123/indumuppalaneni123/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-# Java Engineer - Indu Muppalaneni
+# I am a Java Full stack developer- Indu Muppalaneni

 ## Overview
-I am a Java Engineer with a strong background in software development.
-My expertise lies in Java development, complemented by skills in HTML, SQL, and Python.
+I am a Java Full Stack Developer with a strong background in software development.
+My expertise lies in Java development, completed by skills in HTML, SQL, and Python.
 I have hands-on experience in building robust and scalable applications, and I am passionate about leveraging technology to solve real-world problems.

 ## Skills
 - **Java Development**: Proficient in object-oriented programming, multi-threading, collections framework, and Java-based web development.